FlorianCcj/notes/000-docs/source/language/duolinguo-chinese.rst

 Use zui4 (most) before an adjective to say that something is the most or the best

-* wo3 zui4 ma2ng: I am the busiest: I am the busiest
+* wo3 zui4 ma2ng: I am the busiest
 * wo3 de ba4ba zui4 ga1oxi4ng: My dad is the happiest

 Phrases
 =======

-* ??? ba4ba, ma1ma, wa?n a1n: Father, mother, good night !
+* ba4ba, ma1ma, wa3n a1n: Father, mother, good night !
-* ??? yi1 hui4 er jia4n: See you in a bit
+* yi1 hui4 er jia4n: See you in a bit
-* ??? wo3 yi1 hui4 er jia4n wo3 de yi1she1ng: I see my doctor in a bit
+* wo3 yi1 hui4 er jia4n ta1: I will see him in a bit
 * wo3 zui4ji4n he3n ma2ng: I recently have been busy
 * wo3 bu4 cuo4, ni3 ne?: i am not bad, and you?
-* ??? ho3o jiu3 bu4 jia4n ! ni3 zenmeyang ?: Long time no see !
-How are you doing ?
+* ha3o jiu3 bu4 jia4n! : Long time no see !
 * wo3men zui4ji4n bu4 cuo4: we have not been bad recently
+* wo3 de jia1re2n zui4ji4n bu cuo4: My family has been prety good recently

 CHN-15-2-09 Drink
 *****************